What is this study about?

 What This Study Is Testing

 This study is testing whether adding treatment to another area of the heart, called the posterior wall, can lead to better results.
+The posterior wall has been shown to trigger or maintain atrial fibrillation so that if electrically isolated, fibrillation may subside.
 Patients in the study will be placed into one of two groups:

 1

-One group will receive ablation in the pulmonary veins only (PVI).
+One group will receive ablation in the pulmonary veins only (redo PVI).

 2

-The other group will receive ablation in both the pulmonary veins and the posterior wall (PVI + PWI).
+The other group will receive ablation in both the pulmonary veins and the posterior wall (redo PVI + PWI).

 By comparing these two groups, the study aims to determine whether treating both areas helps reduce AF and improve quality of life more effectively than treating the pulmonary veins alone.